 Your and your parent’s social security cards or numbers (Alien registration number, if applicable)

-2019 income & tax record information from you and your parents (if applicable)
+2021 income & tax record information from you and your parents (if applicable), for your 2023-24 FAFSA

 Your and/or your parents’ untaxed income (child support payments, payments to/from retirement accounts, combat pay, short-term disability, or worker’s compensation, etc.)